By Bhudeb Chakrabarti

 Leading is the art of influencing and motivating people to perform in a manner to achieve a common goal.
 The sum total of a leader’s roles, tasks and responsibilities and interpersonal influences constitutes leadership.

-A leader should not only be intelligent (with general problem-solving capacity), but should also possess high integrity and character, equally concerned with ends (doing the right thing) and means (doing rightly).
+A leader should not only be intelligent (with general problem-solving capacity) but should also possess high integrity and character, equally concerned with ends (doing the right thing) and means (doing rightly).

-Effective leaders have to work ceaselessly, and communicate with the people to motivate them in an efficient manner.
+Effective leaders have to work ceaselessly and communicate with the people to motivate them in an efficient manner.

-Numerous studies have been conducted and considerable amount of research has been done to find out how a leader becomes effective.
+Numerous studies have been conducted and a considerable amount of research has been done to find out how a leader becomes effective.
 Various theories have been postulated from time to time to zero in on the factors that influence the effectiveness of leaders.

-Trait Theories emphasize upon the traits or qualities of leaders, which lead to their lead to their effectiveness.
+Trait Theories emphasize the traits or qualities of leaders, which lead to their lead to their effectiveness.
 The Trait Theories, however, could not establish the traits that should be common to all leaders.
 Mahatma Gandhi, Subhas Chandra Bose and Jawaharlal Nehru were all great leaders but their personalities had distinctly different characteristics.
-It also fails to explain the instances of leadership failures, where leaders failed despite of possessing the required traits.
+It also fails to explain the instances of leadership failures, where leaders failed despite possessing the required traits.

 So while certain traits such as confidence, charisma, knowledge etc may help leaders to become more effective, relying entirely on those traits may not always help them to motivate their people to achieve the stated goal.

 The Behavioural Theories sought to identify the specific behaviours of leaders that lead to their leadership success.